Raigyo/slim-proto/README.md

 **--app/settings--**

-Object setting to indicate to the application where to find our twig templates
+Object setting to indicate to the application where to find our twig templates + object to define DB Settings

 **--bootstrap/app--**